xrstf/guzzle.github.com/_sources/tour/http.txt

     // You can count the number of headers of a particular case insensitive name (2 in this example) echo count($request->getHeader('foO'));

-    // You can interate over Header objects foreach ($request->getHeader('foo') as $header) {
+    // You can iterate over Header objects foreach ($request->getHeader('foo') as $header) {
         echo $header;
     }